+Domain names are distinctive and useful.
+They are therefore potentially valuable They are allocated by InterNIC, principally on the first come first served basis.
 It is natural that organisations want domain names which are descriptive of the organisation or its site.
-It is likely that QANTAS airlines would be upset if Ansett obtained the domain name "qantas.com.au".
-Equally, they might be upset if the name was taken by the Fred Smith Travel Agency.
+It is likely that Qantas airlines would be upset if Ansett obtained the domain name qantas com au.
+Equally they might be upset if the name were taken by the Fred Smith Travel Agency.